marknature/OpenCV-Bootcamp/README.md

 # OpenCV Bootcamp
+### OpenCV University🚀
 Welcome to the official OpenCV Bootcamp, for Computer Vision!
-I have completed it. 🚀
+I have completed it.

 <div align="center">